isomerpages/nlb-biblioasia/_oct-to-dec-2012/In the Family: Family History Resources in the National Library.md

 [^12]: The library has copies of <i>The Rafflesian</i> from 1887 and of <i>St Andrew’s School Up and On</i> from 1928 onwards.
 All early versions are accessible through microfilm.
 The centenary and souvenir publications of these schools also provide rich details.
 These are available on the open shelf.

-[^13]: The genealogy research resources is available at http://libguides.nl.sg/.
+[^13]: Genealogy research resources are available at http://libguides.nl.sg/.

 [^14]: FamilySearch is accessible at www.Familysearch.org.